matthewoden/circle/README.md

 # Circle

-A puppeteer script that handles tedium around online coupons at my local "general store".
+A puppeteer script that handles tedium around online coupons at target.

 ## Background

-This store offers online coupns - up to 60 offers can be redeemed.
+Target offers 1% cash back and lets you save 60 offers.
 This little script logs in, "clips" every single coupon available in a given category, then exits.
+(The scope is limited to a single category because of the offer limit)

 ## Category Ids